jdetychey/wETHer_vineyard/README.md

-# wETHER
+# wETHER vineyard edition

-A project to put a "fair" weather insurance and environmental prediction markets on the Ethereum blockchain.
+this project is an alternate version of wETHER, see https://github.com/Physes/wETHER .
+It uses less calls from oraclize as most of the data for the insurance policy contract is provided server wise with signed hash.
+The factory contract verifies the integrity of the hash and the signature. wETHER is a project to put a "fair" weather insurance and environmental prediction markets on the Ethereum blockchain.
 Here is the math rational behind the parameters of the contract

 ## The Situation of the crop grower